-2. Master of Science Non-thesis Degree in Biological Sciences (modified September 12, 2016): Students who prefer to place less emphasis upon research and more emphasis on biological coursework may fulfill degree requirements by completing 35 hours of graduate credit and a comprehensive oral examination.
-A maximum of 6 hours of graduate research can toward the 35 hours.
-A program of study detailing the 35 hours of coursework will be prepared in consultation with the academic advisor and approved by the graduate coordinator.
-An exam committee, consisting of three faculty members chosen by the student and approved by the advisor and Department Chair will administer the oral exam.
+2. Master of Science Degree in Biology – Non-thesis option: Students who prefer to place less emphasis upon research and more emphasis on biological coursework may fulfill degree requirements by completing 35 hours of graduate credit and a comprehensive oral examination.
+A maximum of 6 hours of graduate research can count toward the 35 hours.
+A program of study detailing the 35 hours of coursework must be prepared in consultation with the academic advisor and approved by the Graduate Coordinator.
+An exam committee consisting of three faculty members chosen by the student and approved by the advisor and Department Chair will administer the oral exam.

 3. For purposes of definition, the following courses at the master's level are considered as research credit hours: GB, BO, EB, MC, or ZO 809 -- Graduate Project, 1-3 hours; GB 880 -- Research Problems in Biology, 1-3 hours; GB, BO, EB, MC, or ZO 885 -- Graduate Research, 2-3 hours; GB 890 -- Thesis, 1-5 hours.